panzerdragoonlegacy/website/OVERVIEW.md

 <http://www.mailgun.com>

 The account for this service is linked to the email address `support@panzerdragoonlegacy.com`.
-As with Twitter, this email address can be reconfigured to redirect to another email address using the Namecheap control panel.
+This email address can be reconfigured to redirect to another email address using the Namecheap control panel.